Tarot

 Card 3: How can I address conflict with my friends this fall?

-If you find yourself bickering with a bestie or feeling annoyed by a friend group, it could mean there’s an issue to be addressed.
+If you find yourself bickering with a bestie or feeling annoyed by a friend group, it could mean there’s an issue that needs to be addressed.
 While it might be tempting to rush in and fix it, Wang recommends hanging back and seeing what happens.

 The Hanged Man tarot card represents looking at things from a new perspective, and it also reminds you to be patient.
 “This card suggests that surrender can be a powerful tool for conflict resolution,” he says.
 “Letting go of the need for immediate answers allows space for deeper understanding and acceptance.”